-People of Color make up about 45 percent of Santa Rosa's population, including those who identify as African American and/ or Black, Asian or Pacific Islander, Indigenous, Latinx, and/or more than one race.

-Low Income households earn up to 80 percent of the median income in the County.
-In 2021, this includes individuals living alone who earn less than \$65,150 and 4-person households earning less than \$103,300.

-Who are Equity Priority Populations?

-- " Low-income individuals and families - " Racial or ethnic groups experiencing disparate health outcomes - " Seniors, children, youth and young adults - " Individuals with disabilities - " Immigrants and refugees - " Outdoor workers and farmworkers - " Individuals who are limited-English proficient (LEP) - " Unhoused people - " Lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQQ) communities - " Individuals who are incarcerated and those who have been incarcerated

-Community Vision Statement

-One of the first major milestones of the Santa Rosa Forward process was the creation of a Vision Statement.
-Through a series of bi-lingual community workshops, meetings, and online exercises in early 2021, Santa Rosans came together to share over 3,000 comments and ideas on what they like about the community and what they would improve or change in the future.
+People of Color make up about 45 percent of Santa Rosa's population, including those who identify as African American and/ or Black, Asian or Pacific Islander Indigenous, Latinx, and/or more than one race.
+Low Income households earn up to 80 percent of the median income in the County, In 2021, this includes individuals living alone who earn less than \$65,150 and 4-person households earning less than \$103,300.
+Who are Equity Priority Populations? - " Low-income individuals and families - " Racial or ethnic groups experiencing disparate health outcomes - " Seniors, children, youth and young adults - " Individuals with disabilities - " Immigrants and refugees - " Outdoor workers and farmworkers - " Individuals who are limited-English proficient (LEP) - " Unhoused people - " Lesbian, gay, bisexual, questioning (LGBTQQ) - Individuals who are incarcerated and those who have been incarcerated It includes the Community Vision Statement developed during the last round of community discussions (Summer 2021), which was used as the basis for developing the Alternatives.
+Community Vision Statement One of the first major milestones of the Santa Rosa Forward process was the creation of a Vision Statement.
+Through a series of bi-lingual community workshops, meetings, and online exercises in early 2021, Santa Rosans came together to share over 3.000 comments and ideas on what they like about the community and what they would improve or change in the future.
 These conversations resulted in the framing of the 2050 General Plan Vision Statement (shown on the following pages) that articulates the desired future for our city.

-Additional information on the visioning process can be found at: www.santarosaforward.com/VS.

-2050 General Plan Vision Statement Summary

-"Santa Rosa is a diverse, equitable, and sustainable community built on civic engagement that empowers everyone to provide and support equal and affordable opportunities to obtain high quality housing, education, and jobs; enjoy vibrant cultural events and arts; and live healthy lives in resilient neighborhoods that adapt to social and environmental change."
+Additional information on the visioning process can be found at: www.santarosaforward.com/VS 2050 General Plan Vision Statement Summary "Santa Rosa is a diverse, equitable, and sustainable community built on civic engagement that empowers everyone to provide and support equal and affordable opportunities to obtain high quality housing, education, and jobs: enjoy vibrant cultural events and arts: and live healthy lives in resilient neighborhoods that adapt to social and environmental change."

-2050 General Plan Vision Statement
+2050 General Plan Vision

+Statement

 The following tiles represent the complete 2050 Community Vision Statement for Santa Rosa, organized around 13 topics.

+environmental justice are achieved for everyone-all abilities, ages, ethnicities, gender identities, immigration status, income levels, language speakers, races, religions, sexual orientations and identities, EVERYONE.

 JUST

 Social and

-environmental justice are achieved for everyone-all abilities, ages, ethnicities, gender identities, immigration status, income levels, language speakers, races, religions, sexual orientations and identities, EVERYONE.

-SUSTAINABLE

-Natural resources are restored, protected, and expanded to provide accessible green space for everyone in all neighborhoods, mitigate drought, and minimize greenhouse gas emissions.
+SUSTAINABLE Natural resources are restored. protected, and expanded to provide accessible green space for everyone in all neighborhoods, mitigate drought, and minimize greenhouse gas emissions.

-INCLUSIVE

-Everyone is welcome and actively encouraged to join in neighborhood and citywide decision making, and barriers to participation are identified and eliminated.
+INCLUSIVE Everyone is welcome and actively encouraged to join in neighborhood and citywide decision making, and barriers to participation are identified and eliminated.

 EQUITABLE

-Everyone has what they need to enjoy long, fulfilling, healthy lives, including affordable access to meet their daily needsincluding healthy food, recreation, education, childcare, employment opportunities, reliable internet, and physical and mental health services.
+Everyone has what they need to enjoy long, fulfilling, healthy lives, including affordable access to meet their daily needsincluding healthy food, recreation, education, childcare, employment opportunities, reliable internet, and physical and mental health

+services.